 allele being passed on to all the puppies.

-Egg cells are exactly the same - they also carry one set of alleles from the parent (one from each pair).
-However, fewer of them are produced, as, obviously, it wouldn't be good to have more than a certain amount fertilised at the same time (more than the mother can reasonably sustain).
+Egg cells also carry one set of alleles from the parent (one from each pair).
+However, fewer of them are produced, as it wouldn't be good to have more than a certain amount fertilised at the same time (more than the mother can reasonably sustain).

 Just a few out of the thousands of sperm produced will actually reach the eggs in the female dog's womb.
 The rest will die.
 The ones that do reach an egg will join with it and insert their nucleus, which is the part of the cell that carries the genetic information (in this case, the incomplete strand of DNA), into the egg.
 The nucleii of the egg and the sperm then join together to create a new nucleus which carries all the necessary genetic information to develop into an embryo.